Key Takeaways

 Import Duties and Tariffs

-If you are sourcing from China, duties range from 0% to 25% depending on your product's HTS (Harmonized Tariff Schedule) code.
-Section 301 tariffs can add another 7.5% to 25% on top of the base duty rate.
+If you are sourcing from China, the base MFN duty ranges from 0% to 25% depending on your product's HTS (Harmonized Tariff Schedule) code.
+Section 301 tariffs stack on top of that: 7.5% for List 4A consumer goods, 25% for Lists 1 through 3.

 The Biggest Cost Most Sellers Completely Ignore